-Last night I told myself I was going to finish all my academic today.
+Last night I told myself I was going to finish all my academic work today.
 Yeah, that did not happen.
 Instead, I spent the day doing different sorts of manual work.
 I started off the day working on a building project, sanding and staining wood for a kid-friendly potting table.
 After I spent a good 20 minutes scrubbing stain off my hands with scalding water, soap and lemon halves, I started cooking for a family-friend dinner night.
 Tonight, I knocked out two more recipes from Dining In.

 This morning, the plan was to cook asparagus and the chocolate tart.
 Around lunchtime, my dad called me frantically.